The Honors Transfer Council of California

-Conference Application Period: Nov.
-1, 2019 - Contact your Honors Director for information about the UCI Community College Honors Research Conference which will take place in spring 2020.
+Conference Application Period: Dec.
+1, 2020 - Contact your Honors Director for information about the UCI Community College Honors Research Conference.

 Directors/Faculty Mentors: Please contact Joachin Arias for the deadline if you are not receiving our HTCC listserv emails.

-UCI's annual conference gives students in community college honors students the opportunity to present their work.
+UCI's annual conference gives community college honors students the opportunity to present their academic work.
 We invite research-based presentations, posters, and creative performances reflecting inquiry into the humanities, sciences, arts, social sciences, and pre-professional programs; we also welcome results of research into the honors experience.

 Awards and Publication Opportunities

-Presenting your work at the UCI Community College Honors Research Conference makes you eligible not only for monetary awards but also to submit your work for publication in the HTCC anthology Building Bridges, published through the University of California, Irvine.
+Having your work accepted for presentation at the UCI Community College Honors Research Conference makes you eligible not only for monetary awards but also for publication in the HTCC anthology Building Bridges, published through the University of California, Irvine.
 The deadline to submit abstracts for publication is usually May 1st.

-Nov.
+Dec.
 1: Contact your Honors Director for Deadline.
 Work with your Honors Program director and your faculty mentor to prepare your proposal; check with your Honors Program office for the deadline for submitting abstracts.
-Honors directors will submit your contact information, title, 25-word Proposal Description, 250-word Proposal Abstract (see Preparing Your Abstracts and more in the "General Info & Resources" box to the left); note when your director submits your proposal, you will automatically be registered for the conference.
-Payment of registration fees ($50 per presenter) should be handled by Honors Program directors.
+Honors directors will submit your contact information, title, 25-word Proposal Description, 250-word Proposal Abstract (see Preparing Your Abstract); note when your director submits your proposal, you will automatically be registered for the conference.
+Payment of registration fees ($30 per presenter this year due to the virtual nature of the conference) should be handled by Honors Program directors.

 Feb.
 24: Final deadline to contact the Program Coordinator about any additions or corrections to presenter information by NOON (later changes will be included as a program insert)